-If you're asked to complete one, you may need to provide some of the same information that is on your resume and the job application you submitted.
+If you're asked to complete a questionnaire, you may need to share some of the same information that is on your resume and on the job application you submitted.

-Employers who use pre-interview questionnaires send them to candidates prior to an interview.
+Employers who use pre-interview questionnaires typically send them to candidates before an interview.
 The questions may be completed online or via email, depending on the company.
 You will be instructed on how to complete them when you get the questions.

 Why Employers Use Pre-Interview Questionnaires

-Pre-interview questionnaires allow employers to gather more information about you than what is provided on your resume and cover letter.
-The goal of the questionnaire is to find out if you are a good fit for both the job and the company, as well as to ask questions that might not be asked during the interview.
+Pre-interview questionnaires allow employers to gather more information about you than that provided in your resume and cover letter.
+The goal of asking pre-interview questions is to find out whether you are a good fit for both the job and the company, as well as to ask questions that might not be posed during the interview.

-It saves the company time because they will have some of the information they need to make a hiring decision in advance, which leaves more time for other questions during the actual job interview.
+It saves the hiring managers time because they will have some of the information they need to make a hiring decision in advance, which leaves more time for other questions during the actual job interview.

-Although you will likely already have an interview lined up when you receive the questionnaire, you still need to take the pre-interview seriously.
-Occasionally, employers will cancel an interview if your responses indicate you're not a match for the job.
-It's important to take your time and carefully respond to each question on the list, considering the requirements listed in the job posting as your answer.
+Although you may have an interview lined up when you receive the questionnaire, you still need to take the pre-interview seriously.
+Occasionally, employers will opt not to schedule a formal interview or to cancel an interview if your responses indicate you're not a match for the job.

 Most questionnaires are designed to take the candidate about half an hour to fill out.
 Thoroughly answer each question without providing too much detail, just as you would in an actual in-person or phone interview.
 If the questionnaire includes space in which to answer each question, don't exceed the space given.
 Keep your answers concise but complete.